Prepare Your Metadata Files

 The SDS is the organizational file system required for all dataset submissions.
 This promotes consistency and ensures other investigators can easily understand your data.
 Part of that ease comes from the organization itself, and part of it comes from the metadata files incorporated in it.

 If you use SODA guided mode for this step, it will guide you through the preparation of your metadata files and automatically organize them in the SDS format.
-If you choose to do it manually, you will fill out spreadsheet templates provided in our SDS zip folder, which can be downloaded here.
+If you choose to do it manually, you will fill out spreadsheet templates, which you can find on our SDS page.

 Either way, you will see multiple kinds of metadata files.
 So let’s talk about which ones are required.